-- Maintaining a reasonable level of cleanliness as described in the agreement.
+- Maintaining an appropriate level of cleanliness as described in the agreement.

 - Handle minor repairs and maintenance.

-- Take care of all damages they cause on the unit.
+- Take care of all damages they cause on the property.

-- Reporting any maintenance to the landlord within a reasonable time frame.
+- Reporting any maintenance to the landlord within an appropriate time frame.